Consulting Articles > CaseBasix Consulting Salary Reports > Management Consultant Salary 2025: Complete Compensation Guide by Level

 What Are Consulting Salaries for Undergrad and Master’s Hires?

 These firms understand that attracting top talent means offering competitive rewards.
-Along with their base salary, graduates can expect signing bonuses that ease their transition into the working world.
+Along with their base salary, graduates can expect signing bonuses to ease relocation or early career expenses.
 Relocation assistance is another key benefit, especially for those moving to consulting hubs like New York, Chicago, or Boston.
 If you're preparing for McKinsey interview, resources like our McKinsey Solve Game Guide can provide insights into the tests used during screening.
 Altogether, this ensures that recent grads not only earn well but also have the support they need to adjust to their new roles.

 Want a deeper breakdown?
 Explore our dedicated guides for each firm: McKinsey salary, BCG salary, and Bain salary to see how compensation evolves by role, location, and experience level.